Search

 This may include:

-• inclusion in school or lunchtime social activities, even if the student is unable to attend all classes
+• Inclusion in school or lunchtime social activities, even if the student is unable to attend all classes

-• with the student’s permission, ask the school to help friends and fellow students understand the changes that are being made.
+• With the student’s permission, ask the school to help friends and fellow students understand the changes that are being made.
 For example, brainstorm with the class ways the student can feel more included in and out of the classroom.

-We have provided a table of potential adjustments, next to the symptoms that are common in ME/CFS and Long COVID.
+We have provided a table of potential adjustments, next to the symptoms that are common in ME/CFS and long COVID.
 We encourage you to explore the suggestions with your child or young person and their doctor, and take it to your school to help with completing an ILP.
 There may be other adjustments that may be medically necessary, or that are identified by you, your child or young person, their doctor or the school.

 When experiencing PEM, further adjustments may be necessary.
 It is important to be flexible and keep lines of communication open.